MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/developer-guide/handle-files.md

 ---
 title: Handle files in Progressive Web Apps
-description: Learn how to register your PWA as a file handler to more deeply integrate it in the operating system .
+description: Learn how to register your PWA as a file handler to more deeply integrate it in the operating system.
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.date: 09/01/2021